sagiol/Windows-Privesc-/Windows-Privesc.md

 sc - command to use service control.
 ---
 certutil - command like wget.
+---
+cd /users/administrator - command to get to administrator directory.
+---

 ```
 ## Reverse shell using ftp and meterpreter
 ```